 Technology plays a fundamental role in our lives.

-As such, it is our responsibility to teach how it can best enhance students lives personally and professionally while with us, and when they leave our care.
+We teach how it can best enhance students lives personally and professionally while as students, and when they leave our care.
 Our school wide policy around Responsible Digital Citizenship brings this educative belief to life.
-Students receive a new laptop in Year 7, and again in Year 10.
+Your family receives a new laptop in Year 7, and again in Year 10.

 While staff and students enjoy the benefits of working with Apple laptops (one-to-one), our ICT support team ensures devices and software are ready for the classroom.